 Winter is a great time to get to know the different areas of your lawn.
-By using the winter weather, you can see if your lawn has heat sinks, areas in your yard that tend to be hotter than the rest.
-A quick google search will show anything from dissipating heat from high intensity outdoor lighting to heated indoor sinks that are available for those not fond of cold porcelain.
+By using the winter weather, you can see if your lawn has heat sinks and areas in your yard that tend to be hotter than the rest.
+A quick Google search will show anything from dissipating heat from high-intensity outdoor lighting to heated indoor sinks that are available for those not fond of cold porcelain.
 However, for this blog, we’re going to focus on the kind of heat sinks that affect the different areas of your yard.

 By paying close attention to the way the snow melts in your yard, you can easily see what areas are prone to drying out first.
 The low, southern orientation of the sun during winter months often intensifies the melting of snow cover and helps us locate general areas that might contain a heat sink.
 Look around at surrounding structures to see if there might be something accelerating rapid snow melt.
 A lot of times there’s not much that can be done about a heat sink without removing the source, which is often not possible.
 However, there are other means to alleviate the stress that it puts on your lawn.

 To avoid losing turf or developing extremely stressed turf before spring, you want to periodically water your lawn throughout the winter months.
 You can also pile additional snow onto heat sink areas to give them a temporary boost.
 Once it starts warming up in the spring, check your sprinklers.
 Make sure they are adequately covering the areas that need it, potentially increasing the nozzle size or even adding an extra sprinkler.
 Another option is putting in some shrubs or trees to reduce the intensity of the sun.